tomhe/rc.tomhe.net/index.md

 * * *

-I'd appreciate if you would send me pictures of your builds if you use any of my plans.
+You are welcome to send me pictures of your builds if you use any of my plans.
+It's always appreciated.

 E-mail: tomhe at tomhe dot net